seqan/seqan3/doc/tutorial/search/index.md

 By combining the different error types using the `|`-operator, we give you full control over the error distribution.
-Thus, it is possible to set an upper limit of allowed errors but also to refine the error distribution by specifying the allowed errors for either substitutions, insertions, or deletions.
+Thus, it is possible to set an upper limit of allowed errors but also to refine the error distribution by specifying the allowed errors for substitutions, insertions, or deletions.

 \note When using >= 2 errors it is advisable to use a Bi-FM-Index since searches will be faster.